Eloquent: A More Robust Transmission Scheme for LLM Token Streaming: Design

-\tightsubsection{Limitation} Admittedly, our method has limitations.
+Admittedly, our method has limitations.
 The most notable limitation is that sometimes not all unacked tokens could fit into one packet.
-Mathematically, this happens when: where $G$ is the time gap between two generated tokens during the time, $T$ is the maximum number of tokens in one packet, RTT is the round trip time, and $L$ is the packet loss time.
+Mathematically, this happens when: where $G$ is the time gap between two generated tokens, $T$ is the maximum number of tokens in one packet, RTT is the round trip time, and $L$ is the packet loss time.

 As measured in~\cite{measurement_gpt}, most of the time current GPT4 throughput is around 10 tokens/s.
-Since human normal reading speed is 4-6 words per second (fast reading speed is 8-15 words per second)~\cite{speed_reading}, LLM Chatbot service providers have little incentive to purchase more GPUs to increase throughput beyond this level when more users come in in the future and contend for the computing resources.
-On the other hand, although the current packet size for one token is from 70 to 300 bytes depending on the application, it is possible to reuse the meta-data inside each packet to save spaces for the tokens.
+Since human normal reading speed is 4-6 words per second (fast reading speed is 8-15 words per second)~\cite{speed_reading}, LLM service providers have less incentive to purchase more GPUs to drastically increase throughput beyond this level when more users contend for the computing resources in the future.
+On the other hand, it is possible to reuse the meta-data inside each packet to save spaces for the token data.
 In worst case, if the unacked tokens cannot all fit in the new packet, we only add the earlier unacked tokens into the packet in order to make sure that some tokens can still be independently rendered after arrival.